AhmadSubadri/streaming-movie-ci3/README.md

-# SIAKAD New Version
+# MAJU JAYA MOVIE ALL GENRE FROM INDONESIA

 ## Getting started

-Streaming movie all genre from indonesia
+**Streaming movie all genre from indonesia**
-**DILARANG PUSH TANPA COMMIT !!!!**